JakeSteam/blog-personal/_drafts/2025-04-10-android-games-apr-25.md

 ---
-title: "3 Android game recommendations: Ore Buster 🪨, Idle Space Force 🚀"
+title: "3 Android game recommendations: Ore Buster 🪨, Idle Space Force 🚀, Lucky Luna 🦊"
 image: /assets/images/banners/apr-25-games.png
 tags:
   - Android
   - Gaming
 ---

-intro
+This month's Android game recommendations are two idle games and a platformer!
+None are very long, all are worth playing.

 ## #1: [Ore Buster](https://play.google.com/store/apps/details?id=com.tornupgaming.orebuster)

 I spotted this short but sweet incremental in the ever-reliable [r/incremental_games "What games are you playing" thread](https://www.reddit.com/r/incremental_games/comments/1j7r4qf/what_games_are_you_playing_this_week_game/mh2hv0j/).
 It only took a couple of hours to complete, so it's worth your time!

+Whilst it is simple, the powerful unlocks are delivered rapidly, and avoid the gameplay ever becoming stale.
+Tap the rocks, upgrade your stuff.
+Repeat.

 ### Screenshots